The 12th GT Award Goes to the “1970 Chevrolet Camaro”

-On the night of 6th of November, the final selection of GT Awards started over at the Cromwell hotel near the SEMA Convention Center.
-Kazunori Yamauchi, who checked the nominees carefully during the day, selected the GoPro 'Rampage' 1970 Chevrolet Camaro out of the 5 category winners.
+On the night of November 6, the final selection of GT Awards started over at the Cromwell hotel near the SEMA show convention center.
+Kazunori Yamauchi who checked the nominees carefully during the day, selected the GoPro “Rampage” 1970 Chevrolet Camaro out of the 5 category winners.

 This super-Camaro was reborn in modern day, leaping across over 40 years of history, and by the rules of the GT Awards, will be included in a future edition of Gran Turismo.

-Meanwhile, there were other interesting cars involving Gran Turismo on the showfloor of SEMA this year.
-The BMW M4 M Performance Edition (with a specially customised exterior by Gran Turismo) was on display at the BMW booth.
-This car is based on the M4 Coupé, garnished with parts from the M Performance lineup.
+Meanwhile, there were other interesting cars involving Gran Turismo on the floor of SEMA this year.
+The BMW M4 M Performance Edition, with a specially customized exterior by Gran Turismo was on display at the BMW booth.
+This car is based on the M4 Coupe, garnished with parts from the M Performance lineup.
 In addition to carbon front lips and rear spoiler, the blacked out kidney grill and side grill sets it apart from your ordinary M4.
-In Gran Turismo, this special car was customised as a Safety Car used for racing, adding a competitive look in BMW motorsports colours.
-The BMW M4 M Performance Edition will appear in Gran Turismo 6 soon through an upcoming update.
+In Gran Turismo, this special car was customized as a safety car used for racing, adding a competitive look in BMW motorsports colors.
+The BMW M4 M Performance edition will appear in Gran Turismo 6 soon through an upcoming update.